Robert Hazen: Honors

+In 2014, Hazen was elected a Fellow of the Geochemical Society.

+In 2015, Hazen was elected a Fellow of the Geological Society of America.

 In 2019, Hazen was named a Fellow of the American Geophysical Union.
+That year he was also elected a Foreign Member of the Russian Academy of Sciences.

 In 2021, Hazen was awarded the Medal of Excellence in Mineralogical Sciences from the International Mineralogical Association.

+In 2022, Hazen was granted an honorary doctorate of science by the American Museum of Natural History’s Richard Gilder Graduate School.

 Publications

 Hazen is author of more than 350 articles and 20 books on science, history, and music.

 Refereed articles

 Hazen has 289 refereed publications that have been cited a total of over 11,000 times, for an h-index of 58.
 A selection of articles follows: